 The second screenshot demonstrates how you can structure a tracking account when there are two different distributions.
 In this case, the MIN should be in a cash flow waterfall rather than in the tracking account as I showed above for the simpler cases.

 Tax Equity Structures in the U.S. and the Amazing way that Incentives for Renewable Energy Accrue to Large and Rich Companies with a Big Tax Bill

-If capital that is computed using the pre-tax income (less depreciation deductions) and the non-tax related dividends falls to zero, a partner is not allowed to continue receiving tax benefits.
+If capital that is computed using the pre-tax income (less depreciation deductions) and the non-tax related dividends falls to zero, the tax equity partner may have some problems.
 It is not surprising that the partner that is exposed to limits on tax is the tax equity investor.
 To compute the potential exposure, two different capital accounts can be be set-up and something called deficit reduction obligations may be used.

 The complex finance structures and complex tax rules mask what I think is the most important and third issue.
 The tax equity investment has two characteristics that are particularly favourable to the Tax Investor.
 First, the repayment structure is often like a cash flow sweep or a senior debt with very low risk.
 Second, as much of the cash flow to the tax equity investor is after-tax the required returns should be less than the pre-tax returns.
 These two points suggest the return to the tax investors should be very low.
 But the returns to the tax equity investors have been surprisingly high, suggesting that the whole idea of the tax benefits to renewable energy which was supposed to reduce costs for consumers in fact primarily benefits a small group of very rich large companies.